-Bonuses can come in the form of cash back, miles or points.
-For some cards, the initial point bonus will qualify them for more perks, such as the use of an airline companion pass.
+Bonuses can come in the form of cash back, statement credits, miles or points.
+For some cards, the initial point bonus qualifies a cardholder for more perks, such as the use of an airline companion pass.

 Which Credit Cards Give You Money for Signing Up?

 Some types of credit cards that offer sign-up bonuses include: